Garen-D/ChatApp/README.md

 1. Clone the repo - `https://github.com/Mrkeybird/ChatApp.git`
 2. Open `src/Auth/auth0-variables.js`, `server.js` and `src/Chat/Chat.js`and edit with your Auth0 and Pusher credentials which can be gotten from the [Pusher dashboard](https://pusher.com)
+If you do not have those credentials, then logging in with a Google account will work also.
+If you choose this method, do not change any code.
 3. In the root of the project folder, run `yarn` to install all dependencies.
-4. Then run `yarn start` to get the app up and running.
+4. Then run `yarn start` in the 'react-pusher' folder to get the app up and running.

-# ChatApp